-I received my PhD in sociology from Duke University and am currently an assistant professor of sociology at UT-Austin.
+I received my PhD in sociology from Duke University and am currently an associate professor of sociology at UT-Austin.
 My research explores the question "what is race," particularly through exploration of themes related to the origins of racialization and racialized social outcomes, the slipperiness of racial categories, and how physical appearance maps on to and intersects with race.
-My work has been published in various peer reviewed journals and in public outlets such as the Southern Poverty Law Center's magazine Teaching Tolerance and the National Housing Institute's blog Shelterforce.
+My work has been published in various peer reviewed journals and public outlets.

 I’m from Leland, MS, a small town in the heart of the Mississippi Delta, and obtained BA and MA degrees in sociology from The University of Mississippi.
-II collect black art, Black Panther Party memorabilia, black superhero comics Legos, and consider myself a connoisseur of southern rap
+I like to workout, climb, and hike.
+I enjoying gaming of all types, and I collect black art, Black Panther Party memorabilia, black superhero comics, Legos, R/C cars, fossils, and consider myself a connoisseur of southern rap.